inode64/glus/README.md

  Keep your gentoo linux up to date, update security problems daily and check that it is correct.

+# Features

+* Unified all processes to update the gentoo system periodically to keep it up to date with the latest security patches, portage, base system or full system.

+* Check the system to repair programs with broken libraries.

+* Update perl packages.

+* Solve problems with upgrade python from older versions, error: **no python-exec wrapper executable found** ( https://forums.gentoo.org/viewtopic-t-1109544-start-0.html )

 # Prerequisites

 * **perl-cleaner** (app-admin/perl-cleaner)